 Music at EMU

 EMU is a small Christian liberal arts college nestled in the beautiful Shenandoah Valley of Virginia.
-A bachelor of arts in music from EMU prepares graduates for work in music education, in performance, in graduate school, in church music, and in other music-related professions.
+A bachelor of arts in music from EMU prepares graduates for work in music education, in performance, in graduate school, and in other music-related professions.

 Our music program isn’t about cut-throat competition… it’s about building a community through music.